Are your workforce suffering from stress?

 Mindfulness Works offer a 4-week introduction to mindfulness with rave reviews.
 Over 10,000 people in Australia and New Zealand have participated in the programme since 2012.

-From approaching management to need analysis, from taster sessions through to delivery and evaluation, we can help tailor-make a programme that is right for you and your organisation, with outcomes that can be measured.
+Do my workforce need or want mindfulness?and evaluation, we can help tailor-make a programme that is right for you and your organisation, with outcomes that can be measured.

 We want to help you implement a wellbeing programme that actually works, and we’re happy to come in and consult management and employees first.
 We offer a taster session that gives staff a chance to try mindfulness before booking anything longer.